Richard FitzGibbon, 3rd Earl of Clare

 Richard Hobart FitzGibbon, 3rd Earl of Clare (2 October 1793 – 10 January 1864) was an Anglo-Irish politician and noble.

 Born at Mountshannon House in County Limerick, FitzGibbon was educated at Harrow School.
-He joined the British Army, and was present at the Battle of Oporto and Battle of Talavera.
+He joined the British Army, and was present at the Second Battle of Porto and Battle of Talavera.

-At the 1818 UK general election, he stood in Limerick County for the Whigs, winning the seat.
+At the 1818 UK general election, he stood in County Limerick for the Whigs, winning the seat.
 He rarely spoke in Parliament, and did not always vote in line with the Whig leadership.
 In turn, they offered him little support, but he nevertheless held his seat, sometimes describing himself as an independent.
 He served until 1841, when he stood down.
 He was appointed Governor of Limerick in 1818, and later served twice as Lord Lieutenant of Limerick.